scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Trickery
 *Cantrip*
-- **Casting Time:** 4 (3) AP
+- **Casting Time:** 4 AP
 - **Range:** 3
 - **Duration:** 1 turn

 Target up to 5 creatures, magically impairing their vision.
 Make a spellcasting roll, adding 1 bad die for every creature targeted.
 On success, the next attack those creatures make add a bad die to their roll.
 This effect ends after their first attack or at the end of their turn.
-You may cast this as a reaction for 3 AP, adding a terrible die for each creature instead.
+You may cast this as a reaction, adding a terrible die for each creature instead.

 Add a proficient die for every level above cast cantrip.